 SA Objective Proposed Policy No policy HRA implications deprivation identified across the wards. will depend upon the housing mix and tenure.
 However the policy does provide for a minimum of 9ha of open space to be provided.
 6. To create vibrant balanced Permanent.
 Indirect.
 ST/LT + Neutral.
 0 communities where residents feel a 'sense of place' and individual contribution is valued.
 The proposed policy allocated housing on a site that is outside of the existing urban area but is located between Westwood Cross and Bradgate Caravan Park.
 This helps maintain a settlement pattern within Westwood, whilst maintaining green edges with the countryside A no policy option would not alter the status quo.
 7. To provide access to employment opportunities for all sectors of society ensuring that everyone who wants to work has the opportunity to secure appropriate paid employment.
 Neutral.
-0 There will not be a change in the status quo under either the result in the addition or removal of employment opportunitie 8. and 9 N/A - 10.
+0 There will not be a change in the status quo under either the result in the addition or removal of employment opportuniti 8. and 9 N/A 10.
 To improve efficiency in land Permanent.
 Direct.
 ST/LT - Neutral.
-0 - use through the re-use of previously developed land and existing buildings, including reuse of materials from buildings, and encourage urban renaissance.
+0 use through the re-use of previously developed land and existing buildings, including reuse of materials from buildings, and encourage urban renaissance.
 Implementation of the proposed policy would require the use of greenfield land and would therefore not directly support this sustainability objective.
 A no policy option would not alter the status quo.
 11. To ensure that a sustainable Permanent.
 Direct.
 ST/LT ++ Temporary/Permanent.
 Direct.
 ST/LT + pattern of development is pursued.
 Due to the location of the site that forms the proposed policy, there is potential for achieving sustainable development patterns as the proposed policy advocates development within the existing urban environment, whilst maintaining green edges.
 By limiting development in this location, separation of settlements is maintained, which might help focus development in previously developed areas.
-12. To conserve and enhance the character and quality of the area's Unknown ?
-The effects of the proposed policy on existing landscape Neutral.
-0 A no policy option would not alter the status quo.
+12. To conserve and enhance the Unknown ?
+Neutral.
+0 character and quality of the area's landscape and townscape particularly associated with town centres and coastal areas.
+The effects of the proposed policy on existing landscape character are unknown at this stage as they would depend upon the ultimate design of the site.
+A no policy option would not alter the status quo.

-Mitigation and enhancement measures

-outcomes against this sustainability objective.
+Mitigation and enhancement measures outcomes against this sustainability objective.
 This will require an assessment of how demand on community facilities may increase as a result of the additional population in the area.
 It would be important for a future masterplanning process for this site to consider how development, particularly at the edge of the site boundaries, can be designed to fully integrate development within the existing community.
+In addition, to ensure no significant effects as a result of recreational pressure on designated sites, the policy should cross-refer to Policy SP25 and the SPA mitigation strategy. - N/A - It would be important for a future masterplanning process for this site to consider how development, particularly at the edge of the site boundaries, in order to maximise the potential for achieving sustainable development patterns.
 In addition, to ensure no significant effects as a result of recreational pressure on designated sites, the policy should cross-refer to Policy SP25 and the SPA mitigation strategy.

--

-N/A

--

-It would be important for a future masterplanning process for this site to consider how development, particularly at the edge of the site boundaries, in order to maximise the potential for achieving sustainable development
+It would be important for a future masterplanning process for this site to consider how development may effect landscape character.
+Development that contributes to the landscape character, rather than simply not affecting it, should be encouraged.

-patterns.

-•